dotnet/runtime/Documentation/building/windows-instructions.md

 - Windows 7 SP1 can install Powershell version 4 [here](https://www.microsoft.com/en-us/download/details.aspx?id=40855).

 ## DotNet Core SDK
 While not strictly needed to build or test the .NET Core repository, having the .NET Core SDK installed lets you use the dotnet.exe command to run .NET Core applications in the 'normal' way.
-We use this in the [Using Your Build](../workflow/UsingYourBuild.md) instructions.
+We use this in the
+[Using Your Build](../workflow/UsingYourBuild.md) instructions.
 Visual Studio 2015 (update 3) should have installed the .NET Core SDK, but in case it did not you can get it from the [Installing the .Net Core SDK](https://www.microsoft.com/net/core) page.

 ## Adding to the default PATH variable

 The commands above need to be on your command lookup path.
-Some installers will automatically add them to the path as part of installation, but if not here is how you can do it.
+Some installers will automatically add them to the path as part of the installation, but if not here is how you can do it.

-You can of course add a directory to the PATH environment variable with the syntax
+You can, of course, add a directory to the PATH environment variable with the syntax
 ```
     set PATH=%PATH%;DIRECTORY_TO_ADD_TO_PATH
 ```
-However the change above will only last until the command windows closes.
-You can make your change to the PATH variable persistent by going to  Control Panel -> System And Security -> System -> Advanced system settings -> Environment Variables, and select the 'Path' variable in the 'System variables' (if you want to change it for all users) or 'User variables' (if you only want to change it for the currnet user).
+However, the change above will only last until the command windows close.
+You can make your change to the PATH variable persistent by going to  Control Panel -> System And Security -> System -> Advanced system settings -> Environment Variables, and select the 'Path' variable in the 'System variables' (if you want to change it for all users) or 'User variables' (if you only want to change it for the current user).
 Simply edit the PATH variable's value and add the directory (with a semicolon separator).

 -------------------------------------
 # Building